learnwithworkshop/CTI-Reports-Analysis-EN/Top Global CTI Companies/Cloud Security companies/Cloud Access & Identity Security/Zscaler/README.md

-Cloud security architecture aur "Zero Trust" patterns par research.
+Research focused on cloud security architecture and Zero Trust patterns.